FAQ

-HOW DO I PROPERLY STORE MY JEWELRY?
+HOW DO I CARE FOR MY JEWELRY?

 To avoid accelerated tarnishing or color change of metal store your jewelry in plastic bag with an anti tarnish cloth in a cool dry place.
 In hot climates keep in an air conditioned room.
 Avoid keeping jewelry boxes in bathrooms or anywhere moist and warm.
+Metals can be polished with a polishing clothe.

-Paper is covered in an acrylic sealant, but it not completely waterproof.
-It is paper afterall.
-Store in a cool dry place and avoid anywhere moist and warm like bathrooms.
-Remove jewelry before washing hands, bathing, swimming or working out.
-This includes swimming pools, hot tubs, saunas, and especially hot springs.
+It is always a good habit to remove jewelry before showering, bathing, swimming or working out.
+This includes swimming pools, hot tubs, saunas, and hot springs.

 HOW IS YOUR JEWELRY MADE?